A new Monte Carlo Generator for BSM physics in $B\to K^* \ell^+ \ell^-$ decays with an application to lepton non-universality in angular distributions: Signatures of BSM Physics in and improved sensitivity via multi-dimensional likelihood fits

 \subsection{$\delta C_{10}$ sensitivity}

-The sensitivity to $\delta C_{10}$ is estimated from the developed multidimensional fit.
+The statistical sensitivity to $\delta C_{10}$ is estimated from our multidimensional fit.
 According to the fit results the real and imaginary parts of $\delta C_{10}$ can be constrained to be 0.21 and 0.28, corresponding to 5 and 7 \% of $|C_{10}|\approx 4.1$, respectively.
 The corresponding distributions are shown in Appendix~\ref{app:figs}.